gisogrimm/tascartutorials/roomacoustics/README.md

 In a closed room a higher order of reflections would be expected, but by default the ISM order is limited to the first order.
 To enable second order modelling, set the scene attribute `ismorder="2"`.
 Note that each image source is modelled in the same way as a primary source, with an explicit acoustic path model.
 Therefore, higher ISM orders require a lot of computing power.

 You may have noticed the damping and reflectivity attributes.
 These are the filter coefficients of the reflection filters.
 These can be set explicitly or derived from materials.
-A number of material definitions are built into TASCAR, see section 5.9 of the manual.
+A number of material definitions are built into TASCAR, see section 5.9 of the manual for a list of pre-defined materials.
 For example, to use the "concrete" material from this list, set the property `material="concrete"`.

-Use a reflector modelled in a 3D editor such as Blender.
+As a next step, use a **complex reflector** constructed from arbitrary polygon shapes modelled in a 3D editor such as Blender.
 The file format used by TASCAR is a plain text format with one line per reflector surface, in each line

 ```
 x1 y1 z1 x2 y2 z2 x3 y3 z3 ...